 3. Shop around for the best personal loan rates.

 Choosing the right lender could save you thousands of dollars.
-Fiona is a handy website that will let you quickly compare rates from multiple lenders at once, with no hidden fees.
+Credible is a site that lets you quickly compare rates from multiple lenders.
 You can borrow as little as $1,000 or as much as $100,000.

 4. Apply online or in person.